Algebraic interaction strength for translation surfaces with multiple singularities: Preliminaries on the regular n gon

 In this section we recall useful background on the regular $n$-gon translation surface, and we describe the decomposition of a saddle connection into \emph{sandwiched} and \emph{non-sandwiched} segments, following \cite{Bou23}.
-Then, we distinguish what we call \emph{short} and \emph{long} segments in order to improve the length estimates, thus hinting at the several types of segments that we will distinguish in the next section.
+Then, we provide a general strategy for the proof of Theorems \ref{theo:decagon} and \ref{theo:BM}.